lf-energy/lfenergy-landscape/README.md

 * Projects must be open source and hosted on or mirrored to GitHub.
 * Projects must be directly used in the energy industry or in support of sustainability initiatives.
 * Projects that clearly fit in an existing category are generally included.
 Put the project in the single category where it best fits.
 We are unlikely to create a new category for projects as we'd rather find the best home with the current options.
-* Projects a logo and the logo needs to include the name.
+* Projects must have a logo, and the logo needs to include the name.
+All logos must be pure SVG files ( meaning no embedded images or text elements ).

 If you think your project should be included, please open a pull request to add it to [landscape.yml](landscape.yml).
 For the logo, upload an SVG to the `hosted_logos` directory.